-Salesforce Talent Alliance connects partners to Salesforce certified candidates and brings new talent into the ecosystem, emphasizing building a diverse workforce that reflects society around the globe.
+Salesforce Talent Alliance connects partners to Salesforce candidates and brings new talent into the ecosystem, emphasizing building a diverse workforce that reflects society around the globe.
 Here’s how:

 Commit: Partners commit to hire net new Salesforce professionals and incorporate inclusive hiring practices.

 Connect: Partners are connected to certified candidates across workforce development groups, educational institutions, and career changers through LinkedIn and career fairs.

 Certify: Job seekers are trained to become Salesforce certified professionals, with an emphasis on underrepresented groups in tech (ex.
 Black, Latinx, Indigenous, Multiracial, LGBTQ+, people with disabilities, veterans, and military spouses).

 Pledge to create a culture of equality at your company through inclusive hiring practices

 Devote 20% of annual hiring to net new Salesforce professionals (6 months or less of Salesforce experience)

 Automatic interviews for certified individuals from Salesforce training programs (ie: Pathfinder, Salesforce Military)

 Partner with Talent Alliance to access a diverse talent pool, increase brand awareness and position your company as an employer of choice